-Negative results – clearly state that the rapid test does not rule out COVID-19 infection and that all public health guidelines must still be followed.
+Negative results – clearly state that the rapid test does not rule out COVID-19 infection and that all public and company health guidelines and control measures must still be followed.

-Presumptive Positive results – clearly state that the individual needs to immediately isolate and take a laboratory-based test through the local public health authority, while continuing to follow all public health measures.
+Presumptive Positive results – clearly state that the individual needs to immediately isolate and may need to take a laboratory-based PCR test, while continuing to follow all public health measures.